Take Advantage of Social Media Search Engines during Your Job Search

 Finally, the Sources section clues you into which social network is talking about you the most.
 This information is great to have when you plan your campaign.
 If one network (or medium) dominates, then that’s a great place to start building content.

-Check other social media sites for your name
+Check other social search sites for your name

 Just for the sake of being thorough, here are a few other search engines you can use to see whether anyone’s talking about you: